Security & Privacy

 Don't take our word for it

 CryptDrop is built on OpenPGP.js, a widely audited open-source encryption library.
-The app itself is a static site with no backend — you can inspect the source code, read the network requests in your browser's DevTools, and verify every claim on this page yourself.
+The source code is publicly available for review — you can read every line, inspect the network requests in your browser's DevTools, and verify every claim on this page yourself.